 Algorithmic trading is purely the automated buying and selling of financial elements such as stocks, bonds and futures.
 It rests on a networked linking to an electronic exchange, or broker, and a way of programmatically buying, selling and carrying out other tasks associated with trading, such as watching price action and market revelation.

-An algorithmic trading strategy is generally based on the deeper analysis of historical data to check whether a particular stock will give good returns in the future.
+An Algo trading strategies is generally based on the deeper analysis of historical data to check whether a particular stock will give good returns in the future.
 The strategy can be executed either manually or automatically.
 It is much like a human trader performing the trade but, in this case, all things happen in an automated manner.

 What are the major benefits of Algorithmic Trading?